learn-co-curriculum/dsc-pickle/README.md

 You will be able to:

-* Describe the circumstances in which you would want to use a pickle
+* Describe the circumstances in which you would want to use a pickle file
 * Write a pickle file
 * Read a pickle file
 * Use the `joblib` library to pickle and load a scikit-learn class